 - Semester at the Center for European Studies at Jagiellonian University in Krakow, Poland

-The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversation with Slavic faculty, your academic advisor, and through the Office of Overseas Study.

 Additionally, students may pursue alternative overseas experiences, such as working abroad, volunteering, or independent travel.